CP1401/Practicals/prac_07/README.md

 In the "Functions 2" lecture, we introduced the PyCharm debugger.
 (Again, if you haven't watched that lecture, *please* stop now and go back to the lecture!)

+> [!NOTE]
-Note: PyCharm does wonderful "on the fly" debugging by highlighting problems or potential issues in your code.
+> PyCharm does wonderful "on the fly" debugging by highlighting potential problems in your code.
-Get used to spotting the red/green/grey underlines and other warnings and potentially correcting the issues PyCharm tells you about.
+> Get used to noticing the underlines and other warnings and correcting these issues.

 Right-click on your `prac_07` folder (that's what you called it, right?) and create a new Python file here called `debugging.py`